 On each ride page we have given information on the likely group size.
 There is rarely an absolute maximum, so a ride that normally takes a maximum of eight people will be able to go to nine or even ten people on occasions without any problem.

-A usual maximum is 12 guests but some destinations like Namibia and India can run with groups of up to 16 and in California there can be even more riders.
+A usual maximum is 12 guests but some destinations like Namibia and India can run with groups of up to 16.
 These large group rides can be really exciting and of course are very sociable and in practice the riders are subdivided into smaller riding groups from time to time.

-It is not always possible for us to guarantee who else will be in your riding group because, on some rides, clients may book through other tour operators and there can be last minute cancellations or bookings which change the makeup of the group.
-We will give you the names of the others who have booked through In The Saddle and we are happy to facilitate introductions if you would like to contact your fellow riders prior to the holiday, perhaps to meet at the airport or just to chat.
+It is not always possible for us to guarantee who else will be in your riding group because clients may book through other agents from the UK or worldwide and there can be last minute cancellations or bookings which change the makeup of the group.
+In your Final Itinerary we will give you the names of the others who have booked through In The Saddle and we are happy to facilitate introductions if you would like to contact your fellow riders prior to the holiday, perhaps to meet at the airport or just to chat.